 But if there’s one smart move you can do today that your future self will surely thank you for is to invest – now!

 When you save, you are putting your money at rest.
 Whatever money you saved will not make you rich but it will be readily available in case you need it.

 When you invest, you are putting your money at work.
 Whatever money you invested could give you a higher return compared to saving.

 As early as now, let your money work for you and not against you by investing on the right vehicle!

 Time is crucial when it comes to growing your money.
-You are never too young or too old to invest your money in stocks, mutual fund, ETF, bonds, etc.
+You are never too young or too old to invest your money in stocks, mutual funds, ETF, bonds, etc.

-Now if you are reading this and you think you’re too old to invest then please stop that non-sense thoughts.
+Now if you are reading this and you think you’re too old to invest then please stop that nonsense.
 Just like the famous Chinese proverb, the best time to plant a tree is 20 years ago, the next best time is today.

 It is still better to invest your money at 30 instead of 40, right?
 It is also better to start at 45 than at 60.
 It is never too late to start.